Tripura657/BGone/README.md

 ## BGone - 🖼️ Background Remover App
-- This is a simple AI-powered web application built using Streamlit and Rembg that allows users to upload images and remove their backgrounds effortlessly.
+## 📄 Project Description
+- BGone is a simple and user-friendly web application built using Streamlit.
+It lets users upload an image and automatically removes the background using the AI-powered rembg library.
+The app supports JPG and PNG formats and allows users to download the background-free image as a PNG.
+BGone is ideal for quick edits like creating profile pictures, product photos, or social media graphics without needing design skills.

 ## 🚀 Features
 - Upload image files (.jpg, .jpeg, .png)